-- 24.2.1 Floating holidays may be taken in increments of no less than one (1) hour. - 24.2.2 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time. - 24.2.3 Beginning July 1, 2006, following the completion of twenty (20) years of full time equivalent CITY service, employees shall receive one (1) additional Floating Holiday per fiscal year for a total of three (3) Floating Holidays. - 24.3 Effective July 1, 2014, holiday pay shall be paid based on the number of hours in the employee's regular work shift.
+24.2.1 Floating holidays may be taken in increments of no less than one (1) hour.

+24.2.2 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time.

+24.2.3 Beginning July 1, 2006, following the completion of twenty (20) years of full time equivalent CITY service, employees shall receive one (1) additional Floating Holiday per fiscal year for a total of three (3) Floating Holidays.

+24.3 Effective July 1, 2014, holiday pay shall be paid based on the number of hours in the employee's regular work shift.
 A regular work shift is considered to be eight (8), nine (9) or ten (10) hours per day for full-time employees.
-If a full-time employee is regularly scheduled to work 10 hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; If a full-time employee is regularly scheduled to work eight (8) hours on a holiday, the employee shall be eligible for eight (8) hours of holiday pay.
-If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly. - 24.4 Holiday pay for regular part-time employees shall be paid on a pro-rated basis based on eight (8) hours times the FTE allocation. - 24.5 Any of the aforementioned holidays falling on Saturday shall be observed on the preceding Friday.
-If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed as the holiday. - 24.6 Employees participating in alternate work schedules (such as 4-10's) whose work week normally includes three (3) consecutive days off will observe the holiday on the preceding work day when a holiday falls on the first day.
-If a holiday falls on either of the last two (2) days, the following work day will be observed as the holiday.
-If the holiday falls on a single regular day off, the following day will be observed. - 24.7 Employees required to work holidays shall be compensated at the overtime rate for the hours worked on the holiday.
+If a full-time employee is regularly scheduled to work 10 hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; If a full-time employee for nine (9) hours of holiday pay; If a full-time employee is regularly scheduled to work nine (9) hours of holiday pay; If a full-time employee is regularly scheduled to work 8 hours on a holiday, the employee shall be eligible for nine (9) hours an employee shall be eligible for eight (8) hours of holiday pay.
+If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly.

+24.4 Any of the aforementioned holidays falling on Saturday shall be observed on the preceding Friday.
+If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed as the holiday.

+24.5 Employees participating in alternate work schedules (such as 4-10's) whose work week normally includes three (3) consecutive days off will observe the holiday on the preceding work day when a holiday falls on the first day.
+If a holiday falls on either of the last two (2) days, the following work day will be observed.
+If the holiday falls on a single regular day off, the following day will be observed as the holiday.

+24.6 Employees required to work holidays shall be compensated at the overtime rate for the hours worked on the holiday.

-- 24.8 Employees who are not on a paid status the day before or the day after a holiday shall not be paid for the holiday. - 24.9 Additional time off to observe religious holidays may be approved by Department head or designee as follows: - 24.9.1 The time shall be charged as accrued paid leave balances other than sick leave.
+24.7 Employees who are not on a paid status the day before or the day after a holiday shall not be paid for the holiday.

+24.8 Additional time off to observe religious holidays may be approved by the CITY as follows:

+24.8.1 The time shall be charged as vacation; or hours in a paid status.